-The Associate Regional Counsel carries out a wide variety of administrative and management responsibilities with or on behalf of the Regional Counsel, including assigned tasks relating to IT systems, electronic discovery, personnel management, performance evaluation, space and file management, training and orientation, management plans and studies, reports, and service on task forces and working groups.
+The incumbent carries out a wide variety of administrative responsibilities on behalf of the Regional Counsel and Associate Regional Counsel, including assigned tasks relating to IT systems, electronic discovery, space and file management, training and orientation, management plans and studies, reports, and service on task forces and working groups.
 In addition, the incumbent is responsible for other duties as assigned.